EGI-Federation/python-okr-statistics/pyOKR_VOs_CPUs_Accounting/README.md

 # Calculate the Cloud CPU/h consumed in the specific period

-This python client generates the Cloud|HTC CPU/h of the production VOs registered in the [EGI Operations Portal](https://operations-portal.egi.eu/)
+This python client generates the Cloud CPU/h of the production VOs registered in the [EGI Operations Portal](https://operations-portal.egi.eu/)

 Edit the `openrc.sh`, configure the `scope=cloud` and the specify the `ACCOUNTING_METRIC` to be calculated